Your cart is currently empty.

 BY Lili Frances Kerr

-Teenage years are difficult for girls and even more challenging when you have acne.
+Teenage years are difficult for girls and even more challenging when you have oily skin and blemishes.
 If you’re a teen, this article will explain why your skin is breaking out, and how to treat it.

-Every internal cause of acne is due to an excess in sebum production.
+Every internal cause of breakouts is due to an excess in sebum production.
 Sebum is an oily substance produced by the sebaceous glands of the skin.

 Sebum has a few important roles.
 It helps to protect the skin from bacteria and fungi, keeps the skin hydrated, and helps regulate your immune system.